-The interactions of bodies, however conceived, are governed by laws, and appeals to final causes and purposes are banished.
+Still, Spinoza believes that what appear as interactions of bodies, however they are most properly conceived, are governed by laws.

+He banishes appeals to final causes and purposes.

-These laws govern the behavior of both bodies and mind, making all of our decisions determined.
+The laws of nature govern the behavior of both bodies and mind, making all of our decisions determined.